web-widget/shared-cache/README.md

 };
 ```

-**Integration Requirements**: Use `createCacheHandler` in framework middleware, or integrate SharedCache manually in your SSR pipeline.
+**Integration requirements:** Use `createCacheHandler` in framework middleware, or integrate SharedCache manually in your SSR pipeline.

 ```typescript
 const handler = createCacheHandler(cache, {